Abraham Bedersi

-Another poetical work, entitled Bakashat ha-Lamedin, published at Frankfort-on-the-Oder, 1812, was attributed to Abraham Bedersi; but it is probable that this poem was written by his son Jedaiah Bedersi.
+Another poetical work, entitled Bakashat ha-Lamedin, published at Frankfort-on-the-Oder, in 1812, was attributed to Abraham Bedersi; but it is probable that this poem was written by his son Jedaiah Bedersi.

 Bedersi's works show the decadence of Jewish poetry at that time.
 His style is stiff and unintelligible, though he possessed a thorough knowledge of Hebrew.